asminer/RexDD/README.md

 build directory,
 run ```rm CMakeCache.txt; rm -rf CMakeFiles``` in the same build directory, then cd into rexdd and run ```cmake . --preset=debug -D*BDD=ON``` for *BDD

+# Building a shared library

+Static library file is built by default under ./build-release/src, use the last line in CMakeLists.txt in src, then following the same steps will create the shared library under the same path.